mimblewimble/grin/doc/intro.md

 ### Balance

-Building up on the properties of ECC we described above, one can obscure the values in a transaction.
+Building upon the properties of ECC we described above, one can obscure the values in a transaction.

 If _v_ is the value of a transaction input or output and _H_ an elliptic curve, we can simply